Law of triviality: Argument

 The concept was first presented as a corollary of his broader "Parkinson's law" spoof of management.
 He dramatizes this "law of triviality" with the example of a committee's deliberations on an atomic reactor, contrasting it to deliberations on a bicycle shed.
 As he put it: "The time spent on any item of the agenda will be in inverse proportion to the sum [of money] involved."

 A reactor is so vastly expensive and complicated that an average person cannot understand it (see ambiguity aversion), so one assumes that those who work on it understand it.
 However, everyone can visualize a cheap, simple bicycle shed, so planning one can result in endless discussions because everyone involved wants to implement their own proposal and demonstrate personal contribution.

 After a suggestion of building something new for the community, like a bike shed, problems arise when everyone involved argues about the details.
 This is a metaphor indicating that it is not necessary to argue about every little feature based simply on having the knowledge to do so.
 Hence, the amount of noise generated by a change is inversely proportional to the complexity of the change.

 Behavioral research has produced evidence which confirms theories proposed by the law of triviality.
 People tend to spend more time on small decisions than they should, and less time on big decisions than they should.
 A simple explanation is that during the process of decision-making, one has to assess whether enough information has been collected to make the decision.

 If people make mistakes about whether they have enough information, then they will tend to feel overwhelmed by large and complex matters and stop collecting information too early to adequately inform the decision.
 The reason is that big decisions require collecting information for a long time and working hard to understand its complex ramifications.
-This leaves more of an opportunity to make a mistake (and stop) before getting enough information.
+This leaves more of an opportunity to make a mistake and stop, before getting enough information.
 Conversely, for small decisions, where people should devote little attention and act without hesitation, they may inefficiently continue to ponder for too long, partly because they are better able to understand the subject.

+Example

+In the third chapter, "High Finance, or the Point of Vanishing Interest", Parkinson writes about a fictional finance committee meeting with a three-item agenda: The first is the signing of a £10 million contract to build a reactor, the second a proposal to build a £350 bicycle shed for the clerical staff, and the third proposes £21 a year to supply refreshments for the Joint Welfare Committee.